Siófok District

-Siófok (Siófoki járás) is a district in north-eastern part of Somogy County.
-Siófok is also the name of the town where the district seat is found.
+Siófok (Siófoki járás) is a district in Somogy County, in south-western Hungary.
+The district is located in the north-eastern part of the county.
+Siófok is also the name of the town where the district seat is located.
 The district is located in the Southern Transdanubia Statistical Region.

 Geography

-Siófok District borders with Balatonfüred District and Balatonalmádi District (Veszprém County) to the north, Enying District (Fejér County) to the east, Tamási District (Tolna County) to the southeast, Tab District to the south, Fonyód District to the west.
+Siófok District borders Balatonfüred District and Balatonalmádi District (Veszprém County) to the north, Enying District (Fejér County) to the east, Tamási District (Tolna County) to the southeast, Tab District to the south, and Fonyód District to the west.
 The number of the inhabited places in Siófok District is 24.

 Municipalities

 The district has 3 towns, 1 large village and 20 villages.